Giovanni1085/UvA_CSDA/assignments/miniproject/README.md

 # Mini-project

-The mini-project is an individual piece of work which requires you to practice data analysis in order to contribute towards a humanities research question.
+The mini-project is a group work which requires you to practice data analysis in order to contribute towards a humanities research question.
 A mini-project consists of two components:

 * A **data analysis** contained into a single Jupyter notebook fully run and exported both as ipynb and html.
 * A **short essay/report** structured as a research paper, which summarises your work.
 Please write no more than 4 A4 pages in a reasonable font size (excluding references, including everything else).
 Save your report as a pdf.